-Whether umbrella organisations such as the Federation of the Swiss Watch Industry, watch and clock museums, leading universities or international media such as CNN and the Financial Times, they all join the Foundation in promoting and defending horological culture.
+Whether industry bodies such as the Federation of the Swiss Watch Industry, museums, leading universities or international media, they all join the Foundation in promoting and defending horological culture.

 "Le Garde Temps – Naissance d’une Montre", launched in 2012, is a project to design and make a watch by hand, relying solely on traditional techniques and tools, without any input from modern technology.
 With Greubel Forsey and Philippe Dufour as mentors to watchmaker and teacher Michel Boulanger, its purpose is to safeguard these traditional methods and thus prevent them from disappearing.
 The Fondation de la Haute Horlogerie is proud to support this project, and its transmission of the values the Foundation upholds.